Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 Print: Hello, ${name}!
 ```

-When reading the example, a reader may be distracted by the **Stock answers** bit.
+When reading the example, a reader may be distracted by the **Answers** bit.
 That is not what this code example is
 about.
 It would be great if we could hide it somehow.

 The way to do this is to put the code that we don't want to show in an HTML comment starting with